 Postpartum care is more easily ignored when you don’t have a baby home with you.
 It’s important to let yourself heal and not jump back into everyday life right away.
 Don’t be afraid to remind people that you just had a baby, and ask for help or hire help for a few weeks until you start feeling yourself again.
 Advocate for yourself!

-Juli is a doula, a professional trained in childbirth who provides emotional, physical, and educational support to a mother who is expecting, is experiencing labor, or has recently given birth.
+Juli is a doula, professionally trained in childbirth who provides emotional, physical, and educational support to a mother who is expecting, is experiencing labor, or has recently given birth.
 The doula’s purpose is to help women have a safe, memorable, and empowering birthing experience.
 I also am a certified lactation counselor and a specialist when it comes to pumping.
 I would love to elevate and support you in such a beautiful yet emotional transition in your lives and I would be honored to help you have the birth experience you want!
 For more on Juli & her services: